rakibul-wdp/full-stack-army/48-track-zone-project/README.md

 ## Requirements Breakdown

 - We will have a local clock and a list of clocks
+- We will create the initial clock from users timezone
 - Clock Object will look like

   - id